shelleyolivia/learn-tutorials/network-documentation/avalanche/tutorials/erc20-token-transfer-to-eth-address.md

 ![metamask_balance](https://i.imgur.com/CTIA5eu.png)

-# Conclusion

-This tutorial has taught you how to transfer ERC-20 tokens from the C-chain to a Metamask wallet.
-Note that the C-chain uses the Ethereum Virtual Machine and is compatible with all of the key Ethereum tools.

 # Troubleshooting

 ## Transaction Failure

-If you have enough AVAX on the C-chain but not enough AVAXDATAHUB token (or any ERC20 token that you intend to transfer), you may end up getting an error in the terminal.
+If you have enough AVAX on the C-Chain but not enough AVAXDATAHUB token (or any ERC20 token that you intend to transfer), you may end up getting an error in the terminal.
 Such an error message would be as shown below.

 ![example](https://i.imgur.com/eB5ERwh.png)

 Although the error message says something along the lines of gas cost estimate issues, the issue is not having sufficient balance of AVAXDATAHUB.
-Make sure that you have enough ERC20 token balance on the C-chain of your AVAX wallet.
+Make sure that you have enough ERC20 token balance on the C-Chain of your AVAX wallet.

 Conversely, if you have enough AVAXDATAHUB balance, but not enough AVAX token to pay for the transaction, the same error message is produced.
 Similarily, make sure that you have sufficient AVAX balance to pay for the transaction.

+# Conclusion

+This tutorial has taught you how to transfer ERC-20 tokens from the C-Chain to a Metamask wallet.
+Note that the C-Chain uses the Ethereum Virtual Machine and is compatible with all of the key Ethereum tools.

 # About the Author